 Radiology service managers are faced with various challenges, in particular the combination of national staff shortages for key roles and a year-on-year growth in demand presents a challenge to service delivery.
 The recent CQC Radiology Review (July 2018), the Royal College of Radiologists Annual Review and the national press have highlighted areas where risks to patients safety can occur when trying to find ways to deliver the work with suboptimal staffing levels, for example, the inappropriate use of auto-reporting.

 This project is for all providers of Radiology Services.
 Subscribing members will receive:

-- Access to a benchmarking toolkit, allowing you to benchmark your service across hundreds of metrics
+Access to a benchmarking toolkit, allowing you to benchmark your service across hundreds of metrics

-- A bespoke dashboard report outlining key messages and metrics, which compares your local position against nationally reported positions
+A bespoke dashboard report outlining key metrics, and highlighting your reported positions

-- A high-level report outlining key messages and metrics for radiology services nationally
+A high-level report outlining key messages nationally

-Radiology is included in the 2018/19 work programme, collecting 2017/18 data.
+Radiology is included in the 2019/20 work programme, collecting 2018/19 data.

 For queries about this project, please contact Aidan Rawlinson.